 “The Hythe Hotshots is the junior training team at the sailing club and from there you get to compete all around the South East of England with other windsurfers.
 It’s really good experience.

-“From the Hotspots, I went on to do regional competitions, then national ones, and in the past 2 years, I’ve been doing international competitions as well.
+“From the Hotshots, I went on to do regional competitions, then national ones, and in the past 2 years, I’ve been doing international competitions as well.
 I’ve competed as far as Japan and Korea, which was amazing.”

 fin and foil surfing

 “I do both types of surfing, fin and foil.
 Fin is what you’d call ‘normal’ windsurfing, where the board is on the water, and you’re moving around the sail in the wind.
 Foil windsurfing is where your board is elevated above the water, and a fin is the only thing guiding you in the water.
 That can be a bit tippy at first, you have to get used to a new centre of gravity on the board.

 “It’s like stepping into a new dimension.
 With fin surfing you have left and right to deal with, when you introduce the foil, you have up and down added in there!
 It’s a big learning curve, and I’m still learning!”

 PWA World Championships and tours